Miles Glacier Bridge: Features

 The bridge at Mile 49 needed to span 1,500 feet of the Copper River between two glaciers on either bank.
-Ice calving from the Miles Glacier meant the bridge needed to withstand icebergs, up to 20 feet in height, moving with the 7.2 miles per hour current.
+Ice calving from the Miles Glacier meant the bridge needed to withstand icebergs, up to 20 feet in height, moving with the swift 7 mph current.
 Additionally, the river ranged 24 feet in height.
 The bed of the river was loose sand and gravel to a depth of 20 feet.

-The site was selected in 1907 and the bridge would have four spans, #1 at 400 feet, #2 at 300 feet, #3 at 450 feet and #4 at 400 feet, mounted on three piers.
+The site was selected in 1907 and the bridge would have four spans, #1 at 400 feet long, #2 at 300 feet, #3 at 450 feet and #4 at 400 feet, mounted on three piers.
 The piers would be placed on bars out of the way of most ice.
 Piers #1 and #2 required detached icebreakers.
 Excavation of the piers and icebreakers was accomplished through the use of caissons.
-The track reached the bridge site in Oct.
-1908.
-Actual bridge construction started on 5 April 1909 with span #1 completed in 10.5 days, span #2 in 6 days, span #3 in 10 days and span #4 was completed a month later.
+The track reached the bridge site in October 1908.
+Actual bridge construction started on 5 April 1909, with span #1 completed in 10½ days, span #2 in 6 days, and span #3 in 10 days; span #4 was completed a month later.
 The bridge was in full service by July 1910.

 Repairs

-Temporary repairs, consisting of a rudimentary system of cables, I-beams, and planks, kept the bridge passable after the 1964 earthquake.
-The bridge was permanently repaired starting in 2004, and the repaired bridge was dedicated in August 2005.
+After the 1964 earthquake, temporary repairs, consisting of a rudimentary system of cables, I-beams, and planks, kept the bridge passable.
+Permanent repairs were started in 2004, and the repaired bridge was dedicated in August 2005.
 The controversial decision was made to repair it after a severe September 1995 flood caused the bridge to be impassable and also made an eventual washout of debris onto Childs Glacier inevitable.
 State engineers determined that it was less expensive to repair the bridge than it would be to remove it, or (in a worst-case scenario) clean up if the bridge completely collapsed into the river.
 Such a cleanup would have been required due to the Copper River salmon runs.
-The repairs cost $16 million in federal and $3 million in state tax dollars.
+The repairs cost $16 million in federal and $3 million in state tax funding.

 In August 2016, a large iceberg struck the icebreaker protecting the bridge’s first pier.
-The damaged icebreaker was moved downstream during a high water event in 2019, and offers no protection to the first pier.
+The damaged icebreaker, pushed downstream by a high-water event in 2019, now offers no protection to the first pier.